RVA311

 Municipal Launch

-Deployed to 230,000 Richmond residents with real-time service orchestration, handling thousands of concurrent citizen interactions.
+Deployed citywide in Richmond with real-time service orchestration for concurrent citizen interactions.

 Technical Challenges